COALAIP/specs/README.md

     ```

-    We've now connected the creation to a person by using the person's hash value, thereby creating
+    We've now connected the creation to its author by using a person's hash value for the `author`
-    a "Merkle link".
-Generally, Merkle links can be schematized like this:
+    property, creating our first "Merkle Link."
+Generally, merkle links can be schematized as:

     ```javascript